LinkedInLearning/gitops-foundations-env-2892009/README.md

 ## Installing
 1. To follow along with hands-on demonstrations, you must have the following accounts:
+	- **GitHub** is used as the repository manager that hosts the git repositories used throughout the course.
+You can sign up for an account on the [GitHub][github] website.
 	- **DockerHub** is used to store container images that will be ran throughout the course in specific examples.
 Create an account on the [DockerHub][docker-hub] website.
 	- **Azure** is the cloud platform used to provision elastic infrastructure such as Kubernetes clusters.
 You can create a trial account on the [Azure][azure-site] website.
 	- **CircleCi** is the continuous integration platform used in a single lesson in the course.
 If you choose to follow along with this lesson, you'll need an account on the platform.
 A trial account can be obtained on the [CircleCi][circle] website.